laskinner/dromos/README.md

 3. Configured environment variables in Heroku settings.

 ## UX

+### Nodes on design
+In general, the choice keep Dromos simple is that it is a SaaS app for business purposes, and in a highly technical space.
+Therefore, bright colors, unneeded imagery and any otherwise distracted media and colors were not used.
+As well, the choice to maintain a highly minimal design was done purposefully to maintain flexibility, as there will be changes in the future.

 ### Graph View
 This was the original Balsamiq for the Graph View.
 One can see the difference between the mock-up and final implementation, as it became apparent that a dropdown would rather than scrollable cards would free up space for other needed functionality, such as the selected graph card and create node button.
 ![image](https://github.com/laskinner/dromos/assets/1858258/cbee916a-d4a8-4ad5-bf32-b5d8e5c0f7fc)